 Bright Bulletin Boards

-Add a splash of sunshine to your classroom with bulletin boards in bold summer colors like yellow, coral, and aqua.
-Decorate with beach themes, sun cutouts, or student-made summer artwork to create a cheerful focal point.
+Brighten your classroom with summer colors of large-sized bulletin boards in splashy colors such as yellow, coral, and aqua.
+Hang beach themes, sun cutouts, or summer artwork made by students to serve as a jovial center.

 Tropical Welcome Signs